edenlabllc/kodjin.cli/docs/command-install.md

     - This is the default behavior, so it does not need to be explicitly specified.
 - `directory` - retrieves FHIR package from the specified directory.
     - The `.` could be used to install package from the current directory.
+- `file` - installs only specific files from a package or directory instead of the entire package.
+    - Multiple files can be specified separated by spaces.
+    - Useful when you only need certain conformance resources rather than the full package.

 **Examples:**